Teeolulope/sales/README.md

 Distinct customers increased by **10.3%**, while completed orders increased by **5.5%**.

-**Recommendation:** Further analyze customer segments and order frequency to determine whether the growth is driven by new customers, returning customers, or changes in purchasing behavior.
+**What Happened:**
+Customer activity increased, but order growth was lower than customer growth.

+**Recommendation:**
+Introduce **repeat-purchase campaigns and targeted offers** to encourage existing customers to make more frequent purchases and convert customer growth into additional sales.

+---

+###  Average Order Revenue Declined

+Average Order Revenue decreased by **3.5%**, despite completed orders increasing by **5.5%**.

+**What Happened:**
+The business processed more completed orders, but the average value generated per order declined.

+**Recommendation:**
+Use **cross-selling, upselling, and product bundles** to encourage customers to purchase additional or higher-value products and increase revenue per transaction.

+---

 ###  Profit & Cost

 Profit increased by **4.7%**, while COGS also increased by **4.7%**.

-**Recommendation:** Monitor COGS relative to revenue and investigate product-level margins to understand the drivers of cost and profitability.

-###  Average Order Revenue

-Average Order Revenue decreased by **3.5%** despite the increase in completed orders.

-**Recommendation:** Investigate order composition and consider cross-selling, upselling, and product bundling opportunities to increase order value.
+**What Happened:**
+The business generated higher profit, but the cost of goods increased at the same rate.

+**Recommendation:**
+Prioritize **higher-margin products**, negotiate better supplier pricing where possible, and reduce unnecessary product costs to improve overall profitability.

+---

-###  Product Categories
+###  Product Category Performance

-**Electronics** recorded the highest number of completed orders (**896**), followed by Furniture (**881**), Office Supplies (**852**), and Apparel (**743**).
+Electronics recorded the highest number of completed orders at **896**, followed by Furniture (**881**), Office Supplies (**852**), and Apparel (**743**).

-**Recommendation:** Analyze category-level revenue and profit alongside order volume before making inventory or marketing decisions.
+**What Happened:**
+Electronics had the highest completed-order volume among the categories.

+**Recommendation:**
+Maintain sufficient stock of high-demand Electronics products and use **related-product bundles and cross-selling** to increase the value generated from these orders.

+---

 ###  Regional Performance

-Among the displayed states, **Illinois** recorded the highest profit at approximately **£0.12M**, while California recorded approximately **£0.09M**.
+Among the states displayed, Illinois generated approximately **£0.12M** in profit, while California generated approximately **£0.09M**.

-**Recommendation:** Compare regional performance using revenue, profit margin, customer count, and order volume to understand the differences.
+**What Happened:**
+Profit contribution varies across regions.

+**Recommendation:**
+Strengthen sales activities in higher-performing regions while using **targeted promotions and customer incentives** to increase sales in lower-performing regions.

+---

+## 💡 Overall Business Recommendation

+The analysis shows that **customer activity, completed orders, and profit are increasing**, but Average Order Revenue is declining.

+To build on the current growth, the business should focus on:

+- **Increasing repeat purchases**
+- **Increasing average order value**
+- **Promoting high-demand products**
+- **Improving product margins**
+- **Strengthening regional sales strategies**

+These actions can help the business convert increased customer activity into **higher revenue and sustainable profitability**.

 ---